jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 #### deal.II versions after 9.2

-While deal.II version 9.2 only requires C++11 support, versions after 9.2 actually
+While deal.II version 9.5 only requires C++14 support, versions after 9.5 actually
+require C++17 support from compilers.

+#### deal.II versions after 9.2

-require C++14 support from compilers.
+deal.II versions 9.3, 9.4, and 9.5 require C++14 support from compilers.

 #### deal.II version 9.0 and later
-As of version 9.0.0, deal.II requires C++11 support equivalent to that provided by GCC 4.8.0, which is, essentially, all of the features that are new C++11.
+As of version 9.0.0, deal.II requires C++11 support equivalent to that provided by GCC 4.8.0, which is, essentially, all of the features that are new in C++11.

 #### deal.II version 8.5.0 and older
 deal.II up to version 8.5.0 is compatible with the C++98 and C++03